GateNLP/charts/README.md

 helm upgrade --install {release-name} gate/{chart-name} --values {override-values.yaml} --namespace {namespace}
 ```

-The basic command above will install the latest available version of the selected chart, or you can specify a specific version or series using the `--version` option - Helm chart version numbers are required to follow [semantic versioning](https://semver.org) rules so the version number of the _chart_ will generally be different from the version number of the _application_ that the chart installs.
+The basic command above will install the latest available version of the selected chart, or you can specify a specific version or series using the `--version` option.
+Helm chart version numbers are required to follow [semantic versioning](https://semver.org) rules so the version number of the _chart_ will generally be different from the version number of the _application_ that the chart installs.
 See the README file in the relevant chart directory in this repository for details of exactly which app version is installed by which chart version.
+Semver rules require that the major version number of the chart must change with any backwards-incompatible change to the chart templates, even if the new templates are still installing the same version of the underlying software.

 ## Licensing